zanhsieh/prometheus-k8s/README.md

 1. Should skip tls verify.
 1. Kill prometheus pod to get config work immediately (curl -XPOST http://<prometheus>:9090/-/reload not work properly)

+# Docker Registry

+Currently I include a docker registry in k8s for ease of testing / development.
+Have tried mounting into some persist volume but failed.
+Mounting into the host VM would be far faster.

+# Prometheus scrape custom service

+You need to put something liks this in your service:

+    ```
+    apiVersion: v1
+    kind: Service
+    metadata:
+      annotations:
+        prometheus.io/scrape: 'true'
+        prometheus.io/port: '4001'
+      ...
+    spec:
+      ...
+    ```

 # TODO

 - How to specify the volumes?